Jay-Aye/DockerPackaging/README.md

 ## 📝 Error Handling

-The API returns appropriate HTTP status codes.
-For complete error handling documentation, including all status codes and error messages, see the **Swagger UI** at http://localhost:5000/swagger.
+The API returns appropriate HTTP status codes for different scenarios.
+For complete error handling documentation, including all status codes, error messages, and validation rules, see the **Swagger UI** at http://localhost:5000/swagger.

 ## 🤝 Contributing